Jack Kavanagh (politician)

 John Patrick Marcus Kavanagh (12 July 1879 – 6 July 1964) was a socialist leader in Canada and Australia.

-Political activist in Canada
+Political activism in Canada

 He was a leading member of the Socialist Party of Canada from 1908 to 1921.
 At the founding meeting of the Worker's Party of Canada, which was the public face of the underground Communist Party of Canada, he was elected to the National Executive Committee of the party in February 1922.